 When selecting a workstation, it's important to consider how it will contribute to a reliable and comfortable work environment for the user and how much electricity it will require.
 Workstations vary considerably in the amount of heat and noise they generate and in the amount of power they consume.
-A system with a cooler operating temperature helps you two ways: by being less likely to fail and by requiring less air conditioning to keep the office at a comfortable temperature.
+A system with a cooler operating temperature helps you two ways: its components are less likely to fail and it requires less air conditioning to keep the office at a comfortable temperature.
 A quieter system provides a more pleasant user experience and a more power-efficient system lowers your electric bill by using less electricity and running cooler, which reduces the amount of cooling required.

-In our labs, Principled Technologies (PT) tested the Lenovo ThinkStation C30 and the Dell Precision T5600 workstation.
-We found that the Lenovo workstation was quieter and less power-hungry than the Dell workstation, and had lower surface temperatures while idle and while under load.
-These findings show that the Lenovo ThinkStation C30 could contribute to a reliable user experience and a comfortable office environment and save on electricity costs.
+In our labs, Principled Technologies (PT) tested the Lenovo ThinkStation D30 and the DellTM PrecisionTM T7600 workstation.
+We found that the Lenovo workstation was less power-hungry than the Dell workstation while idle and ran more quietly and cooler while idle and while under load.
+These findings show that the Lenovo ThinkStation D30 could contribute to a reliable user experience and a comfortable office environment and save on electricity costs.

-WHICH WORKSTATION MAKES FOR A RELIABLE, PLEASANT, AND POWER-EFFICIENT WORK ENVIRONMENT?
+WHICH WORKSTATION DELIVERS RELIABILITY, POWER-EFFICIENCY, AND A PLEASANT WORK ENVIRONMENT?

-A workstation that generates more heat and noise and uses more power than necessary can be more prone to system failure, can be distracting and uncomfortable for workers, and can boost electricity bills-both because of the power the system itself draws and the power that additional air conditioning uses.
-To determine how two workstations compared on these fronts, we measured the heat, noise, and power consumption of the Lenovo ThinkStation C30 and the Dell Precision T5600 workstation.
+A workstation that generates more heat and noise and uses more power than necessary can be more prone to system failure, can be distracting and uncomfortable for workers , and can boost electricity bills-both because of the power the system itself draws and the power that additional air conditioning uses.
+To determine how two workstations compared on these fronts, we measured the heat, noise, and power consumption of the Lenovo ThinkStation D30 and the Dell Precision T7600.

 We performed the tests while the two systems were idle and again while they were running a heavy workload that consisted of two benchmarks stressing each system's hard disk, processor, and memory.
-Figure 1 presents highlights of our test results.